Swift Startup Option or License

-To help promote innovation and entrepreneurship, the KU Center for Technology Commercialization offers a simplified, ready-to-use license agreement that is a fit for many startup companies developing KU-patented intellectual property.
-In recognition of our interest in a low-friction negotiation with our startups, we call this approach the Swift Startup License, or Swift for short.
-The agreement is structured to strike a reasonable balance between the needs of the startup company and KU, allowing for:
+To help promote innovation and foster entrepreneurship, the KU Center for Technology Commercialization offers two simplified, ready-to-use agreements that can be a fit for many KU startup companies developing KU-patented intellectual property.
+In recognition of our interest in a low-friction negotiation with our startups, we call these approaches the Swift Startup Option and the Swift Startup License, or Swift for short.

 • An attractive position for prospective investors